-As anyone who lives in the Detroit Metropolitan area knows, the divisions between city and suburbs along race and class lines are deep and seemingly intractable.
-These divisions are what make a Catholic high school in Detroit—at one of which I am a teacher—so different from a Catholic high school in the suburbs.
+As anyone who lives in the Detroit Metropolitan area knows, the divisions between city and suburbs, which run along race and class lines, are deep and seemingly intractable.
+These divisions are what make a Catholic high school in Detroit, at one of which I am a teacher, so different from a Catholic high school in the suburbs.
 Like Rabbit, the protagonist in the recently debuted movie 8 Mile, my students hail from the south – commonly considered the “wrong” – side of 8 Mile Road.
 With an incessant barrage of profane language and bleak images, 8 Mile mercilessly depicts the living conditions of those who come from the south side of 8 Mile Road.
 The film’s depiction penetrates so pointedly that even the most callous person cannot help but gain a feel for the apparent hopelessness festering through these circumstances.
-This hopeless feel includes tasting the lower class existence in a trailer park in Detroit as seasoned by a missing father, a dysfunctional mother, a little sister traumatized by exposure to domestic violence, a low-wage job in a plant for drop-outs and ex-cons, and a neighborhood blighted by the abandoned houses that shelter rapists and drug dealers.
+This hopeless feel includes tasting the lower class existence in a trailer park in Detroit as seasoned by a missing father, a dysfunctional mother, a little sister traumatized by exposure to domestic violence, a low-wage job in a plant for dropouts and ex-cons, and a neighborhood blighted by the abandoned houses that shelter rapists and drug dealers.

 As a religious educator in an inner-city Catholic school, I notice a convergence between my students’ needs and the Acton Institute’s efforts to rectify the negative attitude toward capitalism that has prevailed in much of the Christian (especially Catholic) world.
 For whatever reason, the publishing houses produce textbooks for religious education in Catholic schools that leave a gap between their faith, one of their greatest strengths, and the economic dreams and anxieties that are among their most pressing concerns.
 Religion textbooks that fail to make this connection between faith in Christ and the blessings of prosperity, including all the virtues that help to make this connection real in the real world, fail my students.

-I find it impossible to drive every day from the Grosse Pointes into Detroit without believing that the cross of Jesus Christ, and the cross I take up after him, has something very real to do with the hope of prosperity for the city that’s been called “America’s closest approximation of hell.”2 My daily drive to and from work is a powerful visual accompaniment to the statistics: In the Pointes, median household income ranges from $80,000 to $114,000,3 while the median values of homes ranges from $223,000 to $600,000; in Detroit, the median household income is $29,000,4 while vacant housing units have increased from 36,000 in 1990 to 429,000 in 2000.
+I find it impossible to drive every day from Grosse Pointes into Detroit without believing that the cross of Jesus Christ, and the cross I take up after Him, has something very real to do with the hope of prosperity for the city that’s been called “America’s closest approximation of Hell.”
+My daily drive to and from work is a powerful visual accompaniment to the statistics: In "the Pointes," median household income ranges from $80,000 to $114,000, while the median values of homes ranges from $223,000 to $600,000; in Detroit, the median household income is $29,000, while vacant housing units have increased from 36,000 in 1990 to 429,000 in 2000.
 The City of Detroit cannot afford to demolish abandoned homes fast enough to keep our children safe from the drug dealers and rapists who lurk in them.
 Priority had to be granted to the demolition of houses that are within 400 feet of schools.
-Surely the Lord who came to preach good news to all desires to spread shalom over a blighted city that cannot properly care for its own children.
+Surely the Lord, Who came to preach good news to all desires, to spread shalom over a blighted city that cannot properly care for its own children.

 A curriculum that would really help our students will not have the irrelevant lessons our current textbook offers on sexual morality, in which a teenage couple is portrayed as engaging in a mature, dispassionate discussion on the pros and cons of engaging in premarital sex.
 These texts should feature the hard-hitting stories of lives ruined, hopes dashed, and opportunities squandered that my students tell in class.
 Rabbit’s mother’s dysfunctional relationship with a man who lacks commitment and leaves is mirrored in her son’s short-lived liaison with a young woman who has no apologies when Rabbit finds her with another man.
 One of my students who wants to get married and have six children, naming his role model to be “any man who works hard to take care of his family,” feels no qualms about admitting that he plans to have one wife and as many “baby mommas” as necessary to produce six children.
 To defend this infidelity, he argues that “you can’t find one woman who will have six children, but you can find plenty of women who will have one or two children.”
 When questioned, he reveals that this is precisely the kind of situation that he experienced in his own upbringing.
 These texts should, at the very least, acknowledge the gritty reality of these circumstances and show the connection between vice and misery, between virtue and prosperity.